customsubash/full_depthimage_to_laserscan/README.md

 The package is renamed to allow it to exist side-by-side with the original depthimage_to_laserscan package without any conflicts.
 A sample launch file for the turtlebot is included.

 *Note:*
-The revision is added for noetic version of ROS that from the forked repo.
+Extra revision is added for noetic version of ROS than that from the forked repo.

 ### Parameters and Getting it Working